Soranik Natu: Pre-Green Lantern background

 Soranik Natu is a Korugarian, a humanoid alien originating from the planet Korugar.
 A neurosurgeon, Soranik views the Green Lantern Corps and everything associated with them as a symbol of oppression due to the actions of Korugarian Lantern Sinestro, who rebelled against the Green Lanterns and used his power to conquer Korugar.

-In the "Emerald Twilight" storyline, Hal Jordan is possessed by Parallax and kills most of the Green Lantern Corps before they are eventually resurrected by Kyle Rayner.
+In the "Emerald Twilight" storyline, Hal Jordan is possessed by Parallax and kills most of the Green Lantern Corps before they are resurrected by Kyle Rayner.
 The Guardians of the Universe set out to repopulate the ranks of the Corps, with Soranik Natu being selected as a Green Lantern and eventually overcoming her hatred of the group.

 "One Year Later"

 As of the "One Year Later" timeframe, Soranik has completed her training and become an active member of the Corps.
 After seeking advice from Mogo, she elects to return to Korugar and continue her work as a surgeon along with her Green Lantern duties.
 After using her power ring in surgery, Soranik is forbidden to practice medicine and evicted from her home.
-Afterwards, she begins serving the poor underclass of Korugar.
+She begins serving the poor underclass of Korugar.

 "Sinestro Corps War"

 During the "Sinestro Corps War" storyline, Sinestro returns to Korugar and confronts Soranik Natu.
 Sinestro defeats her but spares her life; wishing to keep his people safe, he calculates that leaving will convince the people of Korugar that Soranik defeated him.
-Sinestro then returns to Qward to join the battle occurring there.
+Sinestro returns to Qward to join the battle occurring there.
 The deception works, and Soranik receives the trust and acclaim denied to her by her own people.